jsamrei/slate/source/quickstart/apps.html.markdown

 result_stream = app.source "select url,html from web_pages"
 ```

-In this case, the `sourc`e pulls rows from the public relation `web_pages`, with the columns `url` and `html`.
+In this case, the `source` pulls rows from the public relation `web_pages`, with the columns `url` and `html`.
 The resulting `stream` object can then be used to define the next component.

 ## Each